engelmarkde/social_media/apps/sdk/README.md

 - `integrations()` - Get a list of connected channels
 - `deletePost(id: string)` - Delete a post by ID

-Alternatively you can use the SDK with curl, check the [Postiz API documentation](https://docs.postiz.com/public-api) for more information.
+Alternatively you can use the SDK with curl, check the [API documentation](https://docs.postiz.com/public-api) for more information.